 Buntrock teamed with Intel, which in a first, designed drones specifically for an indoor theatrical light show.
 Obscura Digital unveiled new digital projections on one of the world’s largest 8K resolution LED screens and Radio City’s iconic arches, creating scenery that extends well beyond the stage.

-Collaborating closely with Rockettes creative director Karen Keeler, Buntrock, Intel and Obscura unleashed their collective imagination, never forsaking Radio City’s intrinsic gifts, including the 60-foot-high proscenium arch, the band car (vintage 1932).
+Collaborating closely with Rockettes creative director Karen Keeler, Buntrock, Intel and Obscura unleashed their collective imagination, never forsaking Radio City’s intrinsic gifts, including the 60-foot-high proscenium arch and the band car (vintage 1932).
 The result is a wonder that sweeps over the audience and all eight of the ceiling’s radiating arches, from the first row of the orchestra to the top of the third mezzanine.

 “We play with scale and illusion and boundaries,” said Travis Threlkel, Obscura’s chief creative officer.
 “We want to bring people into the dream, into the worlds of the show.”